top of page

 Registration opens about a month prior to the event.

-The Hunter Pace competition is separated into several divisions: jumpers, hilltoppers, junior hilltoppers, trailblazers, and pleasure riders who do not compete.
+The Hunter Pace competition is separated into several divisions: jumpers, hilltoppers, trailblazers, juniors in each category, and pleasure riders who do not compete.
 Teams of two or three riders with their mounts ride the marked trail in an effort to come the closest to the "pace" time predetermined by the pace setters who have previously ridden the course at the fastest safe pace.
-Jumpers jump all the fences and travel at a safe hunting pace; Hilltoppers pick and choose fences and travel at a moderate pace; Junior Hilltoppers are teams that have at least one rider under the age of 18 and intend to pick and choose fences; Trailblazers pick and choose fences and travel at a relaxed pace.
+Jumpers jump all the fences and travel at a safe hunting pace; Hilltoppers pick and choose fences and travel at a moderate pace; Trailblazers pick and choose fences and travel at a relaxed pace; Junior riders are teams that have at least one rider under the age of 18.
 Teams and riders are timed.

-At the conclusion of the Hunter Pace, times are recorded and top finishers are awarded ribbons for first, second, and third place in each division.
+At the conclusion of the Hunter Pace, times are recorded and top finishers are awarded ribbons for up to sixth place in each division.
+There is a limit of three ribbons awarded per team.

 Payton's head.png